wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/cloud-services/cloud-services-how-to-create-deploy.md

 - If you want to configure verbose monitoring for your cloud service, enable Azure Diagnostics for the cloud service. *Minimal monitoring* (the default monitoring level) uses performance counters gathered from the host operating systems for role instances (virtual machines).
 "Verbose monitoring* gathers additional metrics based on performance data within the role instances to enable closer analysis of issues that occur during application processing.
 To find out how to enable Azure Diagnostics, see [Enabling Diagnostics in Azure](/documentation/articles/cloud-services-dotnet-diagnostics).

 - To create a cloud service with deployments of web roles or worker roles, you must create the service package.
 For more information about the files related to the package, see [Set Up a Cloud Service for Azure](http://msdn.microsoft.com/zh-cn/library/hh124108.aspx).
-To create the package file, see [Package a Windows Azure Application](http://msdn.microsoft.com/zh-cn/library/hh403979.aspx).
+To create the package file, see [Package an Azure Application](http://msdn.microsoft.com/zh-cn/library/hh403979.aspx).
 If you are using Visual Studio to develop your application, see [Publishing a Cloud Service using the Azure Tools](http://msdn.microsoft.com/zh-cn/library/ff683672.aspx).

 ## Before you begin